-The swim claims centre stage of a weekend of fun and fitness in Tathra, which includes the 2km Coastlife Adventures Fun Run a and a 30k Bega to the Beach Mountain Bike Ride on the Saturday, followed by a day of swim events on the Sunday.
+The swims took centre stage of a weekend of fun and fitness, which included the 2km Coastlife Beach Fun Run and the Bega to the Beach Mountain Bike Ride.
+The weather on Saturday was perfect for both the Fun Run and the Bike Ride, with excellent numbers for both events.

-Amusements R Us will again be providing a carnival atmosphere in Tathra over the weekend.
-They are a great supporter of the event.
+Amusements R Us once again provided a great carnival atmosphere in Tathra over the weekend.
+They are a great supporter of the event, and present the event organisers with a generous donation each year.

 If you are a regular swimmer in the Tathra Wharf to Waves, go to our Photo Gallery and see if we have captured you in action.
-Then check out all the results or compare how you have competed over the years on our Results Dashboard.
+Then check out all the results over the weekend.

 In 2015 Dave Forrest, a Tathra local who is currently volunteering on the Africa Mercy hospital ship and had never missed a Wharf to Waves event, created and had officially sanctioned, a swim in Toamasina (the 501 Ocean Trek – 501 is the postcode of the region and the name of a restaurant on the beach) held at the same time as our event.
 In 2016 he convinced a couple of extra swimmers to become involved and held a swim in Madagascar, where the ship was currently based.
 Dave, who runs the teaching academy on the Africa Mercy hospital ship said, “Wharf to Waves is more than a just an ocean swim to me.
 So many people give up so much time to organise the event; it’s an annual celebration of the Tathra community and its beautiful natural environment.”